-Electrical Attributes: (from 8/23 meeting)
+Electrical Attributes: (from 9/7 meeting)

-Energy: the quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours over the performance period.
+Energy: the quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours, over the performance period.
 The agreement can specify the price for a quantity of energy at different power levels (a curve).

 Power: the power level of the resource expressed as electrical power units such as megawatts or kilowatts over the performance period.